Topics

 “And it came to pass in those days that Jesus came from Nazareth of Galilee and was baptized of John in Jordan.
 And straightway coming up out of the water, saw the heavens opened, and the Spirit like a dove descending upon him.
 And immediately the Spirit driveth him into the wilderness.
 And he was there in the wilderness for forty days, tempted of Satan; and was with the wild beasts; and the angels ministered unto him.”
 [1:9-13]

-Whether it is a spiritual confinement of Mary or retreat of Moses or Jesus, the main thing is that these noble personalities did spend apart of their life isolated from civilization and worldly affairs and were drawn to the unseen world with their full concentration.
+Whether it is a spiritual confinement of Mary or retreat of Moses or Jesus, the main thing is that these noble personalities did spend a part of their life isolated from civilization and worldly affairs and were drawn to the unseen world with their full concentration.

 Cave of Hira

-A major turn in the life of prophet Muhammad came when he started to retreat monthly for few days at a cave around three miles away from the city of Mecca.
+A major turn in the life of Prophet Muhammad came when he started to retreat monthly for few days at a cave around three miles away from the city of Mecca.
 After spending a few days there on his own he would return to his home and family in Mecca.
 He would take with him food and water as well.
 Food consisted of dates and crushed beans.

-Evidently, he was going there to achieve mental concentration, as this happened before the declaration of prophethood and at that time there existed no system of prayer among the small number of monotheist Arabs for praying to the True God.
+Evidently, he was going there to achieve mental concentration, as this happened before the declaration of Prophethood and at that time there existed no system of prayer among the small number of monotheist Arabs for praying to the True God.
 According to the Sufi point of view, he was using the retreat to practice Muraqaba.
 During his stay his mind would contemplate the mysteries of the Universe and the Divine Essence.
 When that concentration reached its zenith, he started witnessing the unseen.
 First, he saw a group of angels and then he saw Archangel Gabriel.
 Through Gabriel, his Prophetic training started which culminated in a stage in which he started receiving the command directly from the Divine.
-This was related in the story of : in the Qur'an (Koran):
+This was related in the story of meraj in the Qur’an (Koran):

-"Pure is the Essence which took His servant at night from the Mosque of Mecca (Masjid-al-haram) to the Mosque of .Jerusalem (Dome of the Rock), so that he could witness the signs of Our might."
+“Pure is the Essence which took His servant at night from the Mosque of Mecca masjid (al- haram) to the Mosque of Jerusalem (Dome of the Rock), so that he could witness the signs of Our might.”

 [Sura Bani Israel]

-"He teaches, He is all-powerful.
+“He teaches, He is all-powerful.
 Appeared in the true face, when at the supreme height.
 Came closer and further closer.
-Descended, until the remaining distance was less than two aeches, even less.
-What the heart saw was not illusion."
+Descended, until the remaining distance was less than two arches, even less.
+What the heart saw was not illusion.”
 [Sura Najam]

 Attention to God

-On one occasion when Prophet Muhammad finished his Muraqaba at the cave of Hira, he was given a commandment:
+On one occasion when Prophet Muhammad (PBUH) finished his Muraqaba at the cave of Hira, he was given a commandment:

 “O’ who covers with clothes!
 Spend thy night in vigil but a small portion, meaning the half night or even smaller portion.
 Or increased slightly from half and recite the Qur’an (Koran) very clearly.
 We are going to descend a heavy order on thee.”